kjnapier/spacerocks/README.md

 ```

 You can use the `propagate` method to propagate the rocks to any epochs.
-This method uses `rebound's` `ias15` integrator under the hood automatically
+This method uses `rebound's` `ias15` integrator under the hood, and automatically
 synchronizes the epochs of the rocks so you don't have to.
 Notice that we are
 specifying the epochs to be in Barycentric Dynamical Time.